Exmark Z Turf Equipment Backyard Life

 Cardboard

 If you have a few boxes lying around, try using cardboard as a weed barrier.
 It breaks down slower than newspaper and is easier to work with, especially on windy days.
 It’s best suited for level areas because uneven hills can be tricky.
-Earthworms will break the cardboard down and unleash nutrients into the soil.
+Because earthworms will break the cardboard down and unleash nutrients into the soil, it’s a great green option for your landscape.
 Best of all, the stuff is both free and plentiful.
 Odds are you can find ample supplies on your neighbor’s curb (let alone, your own!).
 Just be sure to secure it to the ground with garden staples.

 Mulch